MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 *Dropped Filter operators*:

-The following filter syntaxes are not supported in Teams PowerShell Module 3.0.0 and above:
+The following filter syntaxes have been modified in Teams PowerShell Module 3.0.0 and above:

-- not, -lt, -gt: These operators have been dropped.
+- -not, -lt, -gt: These operators have been dropped.
-- ge, -ne:  These operators are not supported with policy properties.
+- -ge, -ne:  These operators are not supported with policy properties.
-- like: This operator is supported only with wildcard character in the end (e.g., `"like <value>*"`).
+- -like: This operator is supported only with wildcard character in the end (e.g., `"like <value>*"`).

 ```yaml
 Type: String